 The Buick Enclave is a full-size, three-row crossover that's positioned between mainstream and luxury models in terms of price and quality.
-Last year, the spacious and well-trimmed machine received a thorough refresh that brought updated styling, a retuned suspension and an even more upscale and high-tech interior.
+It offers space and comfort in spades, as well as a good range of upscale convenience and technology features.

 Since its debut back in 2008, the Enclave has been one of the key components of Buick's transformation from an outdated octogenarian favorite to an appealing and fully modern near-luxury brand.
 One of the first full-size 'utes to trade truck underpinnings for an efficient, carlike unibody platform, its combination of classy styling, refined driving manners and premium interior furnishings have helped attract numerous new buyers to the tri-shield automaker.